ufaoleg/RevitCommon/README.md

-# RevitLibExample
+# RevitCommon
-An example of a simple library to instantiate buttons to Revit's ribbon UI and get the document scale from a file.
+Some common Revit related functions, primarily focused on creating buttons in the UI and